 - WJC: There's a point here you should understand.
-We have intelligence that we believe proves Iran is trying to work the develop nuclear weapons.
+We have intelligence that we believe proves Iran is trying to develop nuclear weapons.
 I will share a copy with you.
-The last like [Hands over Russian-language text.]
-Transdoes not need to be a last like nuclear facilities for energy because it has enough oil.
-It wants reactors for other purposes. - BNY: They are not capable of developing a nuclear-weapons of the company of the program. - WJC: They are not capable of doing so now, but North Korea From proves that even a country under IAEA safeguards can develop such a program over time.
+[Hands over Russian-language text.]
+Iran does not need nuclear facilities for energy because it has enough oil.
+It wants reactors for other purposes. - BNY: They are not capable of developing a nuclear-weapons program. - WJC: They are not capable of doing so now, but North Korea proves that even a country under IAEA safeguards can develop such a program over time.